ashachakre0906/Password-Generator/README.md

 ## What I learned
 - How to write Javascript code for Password generator functionality
 - Create Function, If statememt,For loop,Comparison and logical operators
-- Math.random() used with Math.floor() can be used to return random integers.
+- Math.random() used with Math.floor() used to return random characters.

 ### Useful resources
 - [w3schools](https://www.w3schools.com/js/default.asp)